LeoHChen/HarmonyVultrNode/README.md

 ## 2.1 Configure keys of the Pangaea Node
-Get your keys with following this [guide](https://docs.harmony.one/pangaea/setup-your-node-and-connect-to-pangaea/pangaea-key-generation)
+Get your keys with following this <a href="https://docs.harmony.one/pangaea/setup-your-node-and-connect-to-pangaea/pangaea-key-generation" target="_blank">guide</a>

 Go into your unzipped keys folder and you will see two key files, place both keys in the data\pangaea directory.
-Those will be placed on the Pangaea node after the creation.
+Those will be placed at the correct location on the Pangaea node during the creation.

 ## 2.2 Create the node
 ```
 ./nodes.sh launch
 ```

-The nodes should be created in a few minutes and should you end with
+The actually creates the nodes and it should be created in a few minutes and should you end with something like.

 ```
 Outputs: